Lucy Atkinson: Career

 Born Lucy Sherrard Finley on 15 April 1817 in Sunderland, Co.
 Durham, she was the third child and eldest daughter among the ten children of Matthew Smith Finley (1778-1847), an East London schoolmaster and his wife, Mary Anne, daughter of William York, perfumer.

 "Being one of a large family," Lucy Atkinson says, "it became my duty, at an early period of life, to seek support by my own exertions."
 In about 1838, she went to Russia, where for eight years she lived in St Petersburg as governess to the daughter of General Mikhail Nikolaevich Muravyev-Vilensky.
 In 1846, she met architect and painter Thomas Witlam Atkinson, newly arrived in Russia, and the two became romantically involved.
 Lucy was almost certainly unaware that Atkinson had a wife in England.
 He told her he was a widower.
-Atkinson soon departed St. Petersburg to visit the Ural and Altai mountains in Siberia and Central Asia.
+Atkinson soon departed St. Petersburg to visit the Ural Mountains and Altai Mountains in Siberia and Central Asia.
 On his return, the two were married in Moscow on 18 February 1848.
 They departed two days later to return to Siberia.